attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 # Day 2

 Find the minimum depth of a binary tree.
 The minimum depth is the number of nodes along the shortest path from the root node to the nearest leaf node.

+# Day 3

+Given a binary tree and a node, find the level order successor of the given node in the tree.
+The level order successor is the node that appears right after the given node in the level order traversal.

+# Day 4

+Find the Corrupt Pair
+Pattern: Cyclic Sort
+We are given an unsorted array containing ‘n’ numbers taken from the range 1 to ‘n’.
+The array originally contained all the numbers from 1 to ‘n’, but due to a data error, one of the numbers got duplicated which also resulted in one number going missing.
+Find both these numbers.
+Input: [3, 1, 2, 5, 2]
+Output: [2, 4]
+Explanation: '2' is duplicated and '4' is missing.
+Input: [3, 1, 2, 3, 6, 4]
+Output: [3, 5]
+Explanation: '3' is duplicated and '5' is missing.